Marklin2289/polygon-learning/markdown/pyth/PYTH_CONNECT.md

-{% hint style="tip" %}
-We recommend completing both the [Solana 101 pathway](https://learn.figment.io/protocols/solana) and [Build a Solana Wallet](https://learn.figment.io/pathways/solana-wallet) before continuing. \
-A working knowledge of [React hooks](https://reactjs.org/docs/hooks-intro.html) and [TypeScript/JavaScript](https://www.typescriptlang.org/) is also recommended.
-{% endhint %}

 # 🤨 What are we building, here?

 Using price data from Pyth, we are going to build a minimum viable product (MVP) which supports automating the task of swapping between SOL and USDC tokens using a decentralized exchange.
-The goal is to be able to buy when the price is low and sell when the price is high, to build a yield over time.
+The goal is to be able to buy when the price is low and sell when the price is high, to generate a yield over time.
 There are several ways of referring to this behavior, but for the purposes of this Pathway we will refer to the MVP as a "liquidation bot".

 To complete this project, we must implement the following: